-No matter the outcome on election day, there are a number of steps we will continue urging the federal government to take to enhance our industry's competitiveness and support its role in a greener future, including, just to name a few, by enhancing public geoscience investment focused on critical minerals and doubling the Mineral Exploration Tax Credit for exploration focused on critical minerals.
+Looking forward, there are a number of steps we will continue urging the federal government to take to enhance our industry's competitiveness and support its role in a greener future, including, just to name a few, by enhancing public geoscience investment focused on critical minerals and doubling the Mineral Exploration Tax Credit for exploration focused on critical minerals, as was promised in the election platform.

 Expanding on Budget 2021's proposed corporate tax reduction for the manufacturing of zero-emissions technologies to include the extraction and processing of value-added processing activities of the materials on Canada's list of critical minerals is another important step the federal government should take to support its stated EV and climate objectives and strengthen and expand Canada's critical mineral extraction and manufacturing supply chains.
-By providing necessary administrative and policy reviews of critical minerals' projects the government also has the opportunity to place Canada at the forefront of sustainable minerals development.
+By providing necessary administrative and policy support to relevant agencies to prioritize and accelerate reviews of critical minerals' projects the government also has the opportunity to place Canada at the forefront of sustainable minerals development.